 June 20, 2020 - A Virtual Walk for Inclusion

 Thank you for participating in this year’s Friendship Walk!
-Because of you, we were able to raise funds to sustain and help expand our Best Buddies programs in the area.
-We look forward to having you at next year’s event.
-With your help and support, our mission of inclusion lives on!
+Because of your amazing efforts, we were able to raise vital funds and awareness to sustain and expand our local Best Buddies programs.
+We look forward to seeing you at next year’s event.
+With your support, our mission of friendship and inclusion is stronger than ever!

 TikTok While You Walk Challenge